alimjeeed/ascii-art-web-stylize/README.md

 # ASCII Art Web Stylize

 **ASCII Art Web Stylize** is a Go-based web application that transforms text into stylized ASCII art, building on the original **ASCII Art** project.
-In this version, we focus on enhancing the user interface to be more appealing, interactive, and user-friendly by adopting a Minecraft-inspired design.
-Additionally, the web app is fully responsive, ensuring smooth functionality across desktops, iPads, and small mobile devices.
+In this version, we focus on enhancing the user interface to be more visually appealing, interactive, and user-friendly by adopting a pixelated, blocky design inspired by the popular video game Minecraft.
+Additionally, the web app is fully responsive, ensuring smooth functionality across desktops, tablets, and small mobile devices.

 ## Screenshot